null-machine/limbus-company-roll-analyzer/index.md

 Despite this, maximizing his kit is impractical.
 He will effectively never maintain the consistency of units that take advantage of max sanity's 95% heads rate.
 Additionally, he works relatively poorly in a team.
 If corrosion tempo is prioritized, indiscriminate targeting may hit allies, and skipping ego in favour of panic invokes a heavy opportunity cost.
 Attempting to keep him at a desirable negative sanity threshold may be difficult without enough actions, and giving up on sanity management to play him at max will massively reduce his consistency.
 His abnormally low defense might be considered a downside, but he has a strangely high health pool to offset it.

 `Skill 2 and 3 are simply fantastic, Great clasher.`

-———

-Also, for the time being, just judging from the rolls, N Don is probably B tier.

 ---